NO.191 Human Aspects in Software Engineering

 - How to best support the human in the process, especially given the increasing cognitive demands and the interleaving of work and life.
-With the rise of AI and Software 2.0, the complexity of software is increasing and developers now have to work with complex engineering pipelines.
+The complexity of software is increasing and developers now have to work with complex engineering pipelines.

 - How to improve focus and reduce distractions for software developers.
 The productivity of software developers has received significant attention in industry, for example, at Google, Microsoft, Facebook, and other companies.
 We plan to discuss how to measure and improve productivity of software engineers.